 I am currently recruiting undergraduate and graduate students, and postdoctoral fellows to support the Mobile Mesh Technology For Improved Connectivity In Canada research program.
 For more information on this research program, including the specific projects available and how to apply, please click below:

-Additionally, I am looking for students interested in pursuing undergraduate independent studies, or graduate work in the following areas:
+Additionally, I am looking for students interested in pursuing undergraduate independent studies, or graduate work in the following areas (presented in no particular order):

-Computer Science (Mesh Technology & The Digital Divide, Decolonization & Indigenization Of Software Design, And Pedagogy)
+Computer Science (Mesh Technology & The Digital Divide, Decolonization & Indigenization Of Software Design, Pedagogy, Community-Engaged Scholarship, And Risk Assessment)

 - CIS4900/CIS4910 students to assist with the development of community-identified and community-led web and mobile (Android or iOS) applications for data collection and information sharing in remote northern communities.